List of liberal theorists: Thomas Jefferson

 Thomas Jefferson (United States, 1743–1826) was the third President of the United States and author of the Declaration of Independence.
 He also wrote Notes on the State of Virginia and the Virginia Statute for Religious Freedom.
-He was a champion of inalienable individual rights and the separation of church and state.
+Ideologically, he was a champion of inalienable individual rights, although excluded women from his formulation, and as a Virginia planter, he held many enslaved persons.
+He advocated the separation of church and state.
 His ideas were repeated in many other liberal revolutions around the world, including the (early) French Revolution.